unwieldycat/robodash/README.md

 # Pros Multitool Library
 Pros Multitool Library (Name will change) is a PROS library that does autonomous selection and other UI things.

+## Why?
+This library was created for those who want a easy to use, elegant UI for VRC.
+It aims to do all the UI work for you, so you can focus on programming and tuning the important aspects of your robot (PID, Odometry, etc.).
+It is also designed to be a step-up from llemu, taking more advantage of the v5 brain's capabilties and looking a bit better.

 ## Roadmap

 ### 1.0 (Initial release)